 Continuing students and first time applicants, having accepted a place via the CAO for the Academic year, should pay their fees online at https://pay.maynoothcollege.ie/.
-Information on how to do so will be sent to students in August 2019.
+Information on how to do so will be sent to students by September 2023.

-- Non grant-holders entitled to free fees, are required to pay €3,150, which includes Student Contribution of €3,000 and the Student Levy of €150.
-Payment can be made as follows: - In Full i.e. €3,150 : to be paid by 14th September 2019 - Or by instalment - - First instalment €1,650: to be paid by 14th September 2019 (Levy + half contribution) - Second instalment €1,500: to be paid by 31st January 2020 - Confirmed Grant-holders are required to pay the Student Levy of €150 by 14th September 2019 and to produce their letter of confirmation from SUSI that they are in receipt of a grant when they register at University. - Students who have applied for a SUSI Grant but who have not yet received a letter confirming award may be required to pay €1,650 until their grant position is clarified.
-Proof that they have made an application is necessary and must be presented at registration. - Students who are not entitled to free fees (eg. those with previous third level participation, repeats) must pay half the course fee of €2814.50 plus the student levy €150, totalling €2964.50 by 14th September 2019 and the balance of €2814.50 by 31st January 2020
+Non grant-holders entitled to free fees, are required to pay €3,150, which includes Student Contribution of €3,000 and the Student Levy of €150.
+Payment can be made as follows:

+- In Full i.e. €3,150 : to be paid before registration - Or by instalment - - First instalment €1,650: to be paid before registration (Levy + half contribution) - o Second instalment €1,500: to be paid by 31st January 2024 - Confirmed Grant-holders are required to pay the Student Levy of €150 before registration and to provide their SUSI application number during registration at the University. - Students who have applied for a SUSI Grant but who have not yet received an award may be required to pay €1,650 until their grant position is clarified.
+Students must provide their SUSI application number during registration at the University. - Students who are not entitled to free fees (eg. those with previous third level participation,) must pay half the course fee of €2814.50 plus the student levy €150, totalling €2964.50 before registration and the balance of €2814.50 by 31st January 2024.